apache/cxf/distribution/src/main/release/samples/wsdl_first/README.txt

 ===============

 This demo shows how to build and call a webservice using a given WSDL (also called Contract First).
-As writing a WSDL by hand is not so easy the following Howto may also be an interesting read: http://cxf.apache.org/docs/defining-contract-first-webservices-with-wsdl-generation-from-java.html
+As writing a WSDL by hand is not so easy the following Howto may also be a useful read: http://cxf.apache.org/docs/defining-contract-first-webservices-with-wsdl-generation-from-java.html

 This demo mainly addresses SOAP over HTTP in Document / Literal or Document / Literal wrapped style.